 First Baby Epidural

-You can really get an epidural whenever.
-Even if you’re at 10 cm you’ll still likely have a good 2 hours (on average) of pushing in front of you.
+First time mothers can really get an epidural whenever.
+Even if you’re at 10 cm you’ll still likely have a good 2 hours (on average) of the pushing stage in front of you.
 If you want an epidural, let’s do it.

 Keep in mind that once you start to push it can feel very different and you might be OK without it.